What Can Home Appliance Insurance Do for Me?

 Home Appliance Insurance / Home Appliance Warranty Plans

-These are optional service contracts that cover the repair or replacement of major systems and appliances.* They are typically 12-month agreements that include an annual contract fee and a service fee.
+Similar to how an auto extended warranty would work for car parts and systems, these are optional service contracts that cover the repair or replacement of major systems and appliances.* They are typically 12-month agreements that include an annual contract fee and a service fee.
 Home appliance insurance can be offered an as add-on to your homeowners insurance, while a warranty is offered through a separate provider, such as Choice Home Warranty.

 This is a warranty that usually comes with the purchase of a system or appliance and covers the repair or replacement of that specific item.
 Coverage typically lasts for one year and only applies to the original owner.